-"To intercept 40-plus meters of lithium-bearing pegmatites in one hole 80m east of any known occurrences in a previously untested area at Mavis Lake is extremely encouraging.
-The Company's drilling program continues to intersect mineralised pegmatite and show the pegmatites remain open at depth and along a potential strike length of approximately 3km between our Pegmatite 6 and Pegmatite 18 prospects.
-We look forward to keeping the market updated as we continue our extended program at Mavis Lake."
+To intercept a further cumulative 28.25m and 14.6m of lithium-bearing pegmatites in the following two holes from one of our largest cumulative intercepts in previously untested areas at Mavis Lake builds further confidence in our program as we work towards delineating our maiden JORC Compliant Resource.

+These results show the pegmatites remain open at depth and along a potential strike length of approximately 3km between our Pegmatite 6 and Pegmatite 18 prospects.
+We look forward to keeping the market updated as we continue our extended drilling program and when our assay results are received."